lagom/lagom-samples/mixed-persistence/mixed-persistence-scala-sbt/README.md

 ## Implementation details

-This recipe introduce a key change on your Service Loader compared to a [regular JDBC persistence](https://www.lagomframework.com/documentation/1.3.x/scala/PersistentEntityRDBMS.html#Application-Loader).
+This recipe introduces a key change to your Service Loader compared to a [regular JDBC persistence](https://www.lagomframework.com/documentation/1.3.x/scala/PersistentEntityRDBMS.html#Application-Loader).
 Instead of mixing in `JdbcPersistenceComponents` we mix in `ReadSideJdbcPersistenceComponents` and then we mix in `WriteSideCassandraPersistenceComponents`.
 Due to a [bug](https://github.com/lagom/lagom/issues/1099) in Lagom the ordering in which you mix in those two traits is relevant and only if you mix in `ReadSideJdbcPersistenceComponents` before `WriteSideCassandraPersistenceComponents` you will be able to use this combination.

 This recipe uses an in-mem H2 database to build a JDBC read-side that keeps the latest greeting each person set up.
 This requires using H2's ["MERGE"](http://www.h2database.com/html/grammar.html#merge) feature which is equivalent to "insert or update" in other RDBMSs.